-Pathologists need IT for day-to-day work, including modern, functional laboratory information management systems (LIMS), voice-recognition support, electronic patient records and remote-working software for multidisciplinary teams.
-We applaud the current initiative to replace the ageing Laboratory Information Management System, but the supporting IT hardware in both laboratories and clinical settings remains under-powered and slow.

-- The new LIMS project requires a fully integrated pathology OrderComms for primary and secondary care to increase patient safety and to realise the efficiency benefits of both LIMS and the new regional automated laboratory management service contract.
+- Pathologists need IT for day-to-day work, including modern, functional laboratory information management systems (LIMS), voice-recognition support, electronic patient records and remote-working software for multidisciplinary teams.
+We applaud the current initiative to replace the ageing Laboratory Information Management System, but the supporting IT hardware in both laboratories and clinical settings remains under-powered and slow. - The new regional LIMS project requires a fully integrated pathology OrderComms for primary and secondary care to increase patient safety and to realise the efficiency benefits of both LIMS and the new regional automated laboratory management service contract.
 Unfortunately, this was not included in the current LIMS scope but instead in the regional Encompass project, where there are current issues with full delivery.
-It is essential that there is adequate investment in pathology IT to allow successful implementation of this fully integrated service for pathology test requesting. - Digital pathology the collection, management, sharing and interpretation of pathology information in a digital environment will improve patient care and support the pathology workforce by making the diagnosis and monitoring of disease much more efficient.
-It will bring faster and easier access to expert opinion and advice, with the rapid referral of cases between pathology networks or between organisations.
+It is essential that there is adequate investment in pathology IT to allow successful implementation of this fully integrated service for pathology test requesting for both primary and secondary care.